vgarg05/medical-log-analyzer/README.md

 | Upload returns 415 | Only `.txt` files accepted |
 | WebSocket fails | App auto-falls-back to HTTP long-polling |

----

-## 📄 License

-MIT — free for personal and commercial use.